 UK Stocks-Factors to watch on April 28

-April 28 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 1 point lower at 5,846 on Tuesday, according to financial bookmakers.
+April 28 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 1 point lower at 5,846 on Tuesday, according to financial bookmakers, with futures up 0.26% ahead of cash market open.

+* TRAVIS PERKINS: Travis Perkins TPK.L, Britain's largest distributor of building materials, said its total revenue in the first three weeks of April was about one third of the same period in 2019 due to the coronavirus crisis.

+* MARKS & SPENCER: British retailer Marks & Spencer MKS.L said it had taken steps to secure more liquidity to help it cope with the downturn caused by the coronavirus pandemic and it had significant facilities available to it for 18 months.

-* HSBC: HSBC Holdings PLC's HSBA.L first-quarter profit tumbled a worse-than-expected 48% after boosting provisions against bad loans as the coronavirus pandemic hits borrowers worldwide.
+* HSBC: HSBC Holdings HSBA.L warned of more earnings pain to come after first-quarter profit nearly halved as it boosted provisions against bad loans expected to rise amid the coronavirus pandemic.

-* BRITISH AIRWAYS: British Airways ICAG.L is planning to launch a consultation that could result in cutting about 800 of its 4,500 pilot jobs, a Sky News reporter tweeted on Monday.

-* GREGGS: British baker and takeaway food group Greggs GRG.L - famed for its sausage rolls and vegan snacks - plans to reopen 20 shops from next Monday in a trial to see it can operate effectively with social distancing measures as a coronavirus lockdown is eased.
+* DIAGEO: Diageo DGE.L, the world's largest spirits maker, launched a $2.5 billion bond offering on Tuesday, weeks after suspending its share buyback programme in response to the coronavirus crisis.

 * OIL: Oil prices slumped on Tuesday, extending the previous session's slide, on worries about limited capacity to store crude worldwide and expectations that fuel demand may only recover slowly as coronavirus pandemic restrictions are gradually eased.